xiaoshan1994/xiaoshan1994.github.io/content/english/post/english_0524.md

 videos: [https://youtu.be/]
 thumbnail: images/eng_collocations.png
 tags:
-- daily english
-- english collocations
+- collocations
 Categories:
-- English
+- daily English
 ---

 Get is a very common verb in English, but it is not always appropriate for talking about changes.
 Note